EdwardSchaefer/personal-website/README.md

 	10/15/2017: Added link to Neighborhood Map and hosted on virtual server 10/16/2017: Added link to Multi-User Blog and configured Google App Engine to serve the App on a custom domain
+	10/19/2017: Configured Google App Engine to serve Blog on default domain